renanqts/roomba-virtual-wall-rp-pico/README.md

-# Roomba Virtual Wall with Raspberry Pico
+# Roomba Virtual Wall with Raspberry Pi Pico
-This is the implementation of the Roomba Virtual Wall on Raspberry Pico using Micropython.
+This is the implementation of the Roomba Virtual Wall on Raspberry Pi Pico using Micropython.
 That was properly tested in my Roomba 690.

 ## Requirements
 - Micropython
-- Raspberry Pico
+- Raspberry Pi Pico
 - IR Transmitter
   In my case, I used the one below, but it should work with others out of the box.